Bigger & Better

-Bigger & Better is an album by saxophonist David Newman featuring performances recorded in 1968 for the Atlantic label.
+Bigger & Better is an album by American saxophonist David Newman featuring performances recorded in 1968 for the Atlantic label.

 Reception

 Allmusic awarded the album 3 stars stating "The sessions that resulted in Bigger & Better feature Newman with a string section and studio musicians for forgettable versions of two Beatles songs, a pair of Sam Cooke R&B pieces and a couple of lesser items".